Kim-J-Smith/Simple-Button/README.md

 - 1. **Comprehensive Feature** - "Comprehensive" means: at least supporting *short press, long press, timer long press, double push, counter multiple push, combination buttons, and long press hold*.
 - 2. **Simple Deployment** - "Simple" means: providing only __ONE__ interface for creating buttons, and one line of code can register(create) a button statically.
 - 3. **Use State Machine** - The purpose is: To achieve non-blocking debouncing while having high scalability and a clear hierarchical structure.
+Different from similar [lwbtn](https://github.com/MaJerle/lwbtn) that incident reporting mechanism, although the traditional state machine will lead to state sort is more, but easy to debug and add a new state.
 - 4. **Use EXTI** - The purpose is: Using interrupts instead of polling is beneficial for *low power consumption* support.

 - So, after comprehensive consideration, I chose to **use C language macros to simulate the generation of functions similar to C++ templates**.
 Users only need to use the provided template to create a button object (which is actually a structure and three functions) with just one line of code.